Veriqloud/kiwi_doc/general-doc/src/hardware-testing.md

 ```
 - you can process the output angles to check if it's correlated to global counter
 ## Physics experiments
-After passing the electronics tests, you can connect electrical signals to optical components and do some experiments
+After passing the electronics tests, you can connect electrical signals to optical components and do experiments, calibrations